Collie

 Collie features high concentrations of lone person households, with a lower-than-average median household size

-Family households compose 66.2% of all households, including 24.1% couples with children, 29.9% couples without children, and 11.2% single parent families.
-Non-family households account for the remaining 33.8%, with lone person households at 31.4% and group households comprising 2.5%.
-The median household size is 2.3 people, which is smaller than the Rest of WA average of 2.5.
+Family households dominate at 66.2% of all households, comprising 24.1% couples with children, 29.9% couples without children, and 11.2% single parent families.
+Non-family households make up the remaining 33.8%, with lone person households at 31.4% and group households comprising 2.5% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households